etienne-martin/crookie/README.md

 8. Build the project: `npm run build`

-9. Run the server with the following command: `node dist/index.js` or `npm run serve`.
+9. Run the server with the following command: `npm run serve`.

 ## Usage with aws lambdas/elasticache